cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Feature and consensus rule activations
 --------------------------------------

-ZURBank 0.0.10 introduces feature activations, a new concept that allows the Omni team to decouple the release process from the process of making new features live.
+ZURBank 0.0.10 introduces feature activations, a new concept that allows the Zus team to decouple the release process from the process of making new features live.

 Prior to 0.0.10, the block height that a new feature would be made live was hard coded, placing substantial limits on both the frequency of releases and the flexibility in introducing new features.
-The feature activations system allows to separate the release process and activation of features by allowing the Omni team to activate features with a special Omni transaction instead of with a hard coded block height within a specific release.
+The feature activations system allows to separate the release process and activation of features by allowing the Zus team to activate features with a special Zus transaction instead of with a hard coded block height within a specific release.

 The activations system imposes set limits on when and by whom new features can be activated.
 A minimum 2048 block notice period (roughly 2 weeks) is enforced on the main network to give users with older incompatible clients time to upgrade.